 Reasons to Become a Certified Medical Coder and Biller

-Arizona College recommends that our Medical Billing & Coding Program graduates become certified, though it is not a requirement to become a medical biller and coder and work in the field.
-Medical billing and coding certification enhances your resume by demonstrating proven skills, knowledge, and achievement.
+Arizona College recommends that our Medical Billing & Coding program graduates become certified, though it is not a requirement to become a medical biller and coder and work in the field.
+A medical billing and coding certification enhances your resume by demonstrating proven skills, knowledge, and achievement.
 It can set you apart and elevate your standing when applying for jobs.
 Graduates of Arizona College’s program are eligible to sit for several types of medical biller and coder certification exams offered by nationally-recognized certifying organizations.

 Types of Medical Billing and Coding Specialist Certifications

 There are several different medical coding and billing certifications available.
 Be sure to contact the relevant testing organization so that you can review all exam information and prerequisites.
 As you decide which medical billing or coding certification to pursue, consider the requirements for maintaining the credential (e.g. continuing education units) or obtaining recertification down the road.
 Some of the available certifications are listed below.

 American Academy of Professional Coders (AAPC) and AAPC Certifications:

 - Certified Professional Biller (CPB): CPB certification demonstrates knowledge of how claims are submitted in accordance with government and private payer policies.

 - Certified Professional Coder (CPC): CPC certification demonstrates knowledge of how to correctly apply CPT®, HCPS Level II procedure and supply codes, and ICD-10-CM diagnosis codes for professional services performed by physicians and non-physician practitioners.